TRAVEL TIPS FOR A FALL VACATION IN SWITZERLAND

 So, here are my tips for the best fall activities (or let’s say autumn activities for my British-speaking readers) plus more travel tips for an unforgettable fall trip to Switzerland.

-So, let’s talk about activities to do during the months of September, October, and November.
+So, let’s talk about activities in Switzerland in September, October, and November.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here